XIELIANGLISI/learngit/readme.txt

-git is s version control system
+git is a version control system
 Git is free software